 “She felt almost tearfully grateful to be off the hook, and residually angry because she was always on the hook.”

-I’ve been a big fan of Gayle Forman novels for quite some time now.
-Prior to Leave Me, however, I’d only ever read Gayle Forman’s young adults novels.
-This was my first of her adult fiction work.
-Personally, after reading this, I find that I’m drawn more to the YA novels she’s written than this one.
-But I still find that the wit and charm of her writing translates nicely to page, even in the adult fiction genre.
+I’ve been a big fan of Gayle Forman for awhile now.
+Prior to Leave Me, however, I’d only ever read Gayle Forman’s Young Adults novel.
+This was my first of her adult fiction novels.
+Personally, after reading this one, I think I’m more drawn to her YA books.
+But I still find the wit and charm of her writing translates nicely to page, even in the Adult Fiction genre.

-I guess my main annoyance with this book really lies in the fact that the main conflict could be resolved if Maribeth and her husband had sat down and had a five minute conversation at the start of the novel.
-Or, better yet, if they’d gone to marriage counselling.
-If I can find an easy solution for a conflict right off the bat, then I find that I can’t really get truly invested in the novel.
+I guess my main grievance with this book really lies in the fact that the main conflict could have been resolved if Maribeth and her husband had just sat down and had a five minute conversation.
+Or, better yet, if they’d just gone to marriage counselling.
+If I can find an easy solution for a conflict right off the bat, then I find that I can’t really get invested in the novel.

-So she goes off on what is first seen as a journey of self-discovery where she’s finding her place in the world outside of the realm of motherhood.
-This journey is pretty much cut off at the head by the end of the book and gets tossed to the side as a subplot which is almost carelessly tied up (in my opinion) for the sake of ending the novel.
-In the end, she believes that her life has changed but I didn’t really see that it had.
-There wasn’t a lot of character development in this novel, whether with her or her husband.
-And that poor doctor in Pittsburgh.
-Why??
+She goes off on a journey of self-discovery (supposedly) where she’s finding her place in the world outside of the realm of motherhood.
+This journey is pretty much cut off at the head by the end of the book and just gets tossed aside as a subplot which is almost carelessly tied up (in my opinion) for the sake of ending the novel on a good note.
+I just felt there wasn’t a whole lot of character development in this novel, either on Maribeth’s part or her husband’s.

 All in all, the novel was pretty entertaining.
 The ending left something to be desired but I don’t know if that should distract entirely from the rest of the plot - it should just be noted.